tracim/tracim/README.md

 In case you prefer using Docker:

-You need to install docker on your server first.
+You need to install docker on your server first (see [https://docs.docker.com/install/linux/docker-ce/debian/](here)) Make sure `docker.service` is started correctly.

-Make sure `docker.service` is started correctly.
+    systemctl status docker.service

 **If you want to use the latest stable image: **